Brandonx1123/brandonx1123/README.md

 ### I'm a Full Stack Developer, who loves to code and accepts all challenges

 - Currently enrolled at Lambda School - Web Development
 - 📚 I’m currently focusing on labs – Working in a team enviorment to develop a product for Lambdas Stakeholders
 - 👯 I’m looking to collaborate with other passionate developers and any companies looking for a web developer.
 - 🥅 2021 Goals: Finish Lambda School's Web Development Program.
 Contribute to Open Source projects.
 400+ Github contributions.
-Become a web-dev at google, amazon, facebook one day
+Become a web-dev at google, amazon, facebook one day.
 - ⚡ Fun Fact: I have 3 cats, and I love basketball.

 #### Check out my portfolio: TBA